MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 note: https://cocoacasts.com/swift-fundamentals-how-to-convert-a-data-to-a-string-in-swift

 ### Complex/Multidimensional Codable JSON Encoding/Decoding:
-Complex JSON types like, an array inside another array, can be JSON encode/decode using Codable.
+Complex JSON types like, an array inside another array, can be JSON encode/decode using Codable. `Dictionary | [key:value]` sometimes work well when there is a JSON object of multiple named object.
+So the name becomes key and object becomes value (`[k1: v1, k2: v2, k3: v3, ...]`)

 To implement this, create separate types for each level and apply Codable Protocol.
 As long as the data matches the hierarchy, no further work is necessary.